Carlos DeLuna

 Carlos DeLuna (/dəˈluːnə/; March 15, 1962 – December 7, 1989) was an American man who was convicted of murder and executed by the State of Texas for killing Wanda Lopez, a 24-year-old gas station attendant in Corpus Christi, on the evening of February 4, 1983.
 Since DeLuna's execution by lethal injection in 1989, doubts have been raised about the conviction and the question of his guilt.
+DeLuna admitted that he was present for the murder, but refused to name the man whom he said was the real killer.

 An investigation published by the Columbia Human Rights Law Review in May 2012 has strengthened these claims of innocence by detailing a large amount of evidence suggesting the actual murderer was Carlos Hernandez, a similar-looking man who lived in a nearby neighborhood.
 Hernandez allegedly told at least five people that he, not DeLuna, was the murderer of Wanda Lopez.
 In 2021, DeLuna's case and claims of innocence were the subject of the documentary film The Phantom.

 Crime

 Carlos DeLuna was charged with killing a gas station attendant, 24-year-old Wanda Lopez, on the evening of February 4, 1983, in Corpus Christi, Texas.
 The young woman died from multiple stab wounds, apparently from a buck knife.
 Lopez was killed while on the phone with the police, having just called 911 to report a suspicious person who turned out to be her killer.
 The crime was particularly senseless because, according to the 911 tape, Lopez seemed to be giving her attacker the money at the time she was stabbed, saying "You want it?
 I'll give it to you.
 I'll give it to you.
 I'm not going to do nothing to you.
 Please!"